rkclark/pullp/README.md

 - The authorization callback URL is not actually used by Pullp, I'd suggest just setting it to `http://localhost:3001/auth/github/callback`
 - Click to register the app
 - Make a note of the **client ID** and **client secret** that you are shown on the next screen

+### Signing In

+Now you have your oAuth credentials, open Pullp.
+You will be asked to enter your client id and client secret.
+Once saved, you can click to sign in to Github.

+On the Github sign in window you can request any organisations that you are part of to authorise Pullp.
+Assuming they do so, you will be able to see their private repositories in addition to public ones.

+Once you are signed in click `Let's Get Started`.

+### Selecting the repositories you want to monitor

+In the `Select` page you can choose which repos you want to monitor with Pullp.
+You will see listed all of the repositories that you **watch** on Github.
+If you don't see one of your repos, make sure you are watching it!

+### Monitoring

+The `Monitor` page shows all the repos you have selected, these are ordered by the number of pull requests they currently have open.

+You can click on the repository name to open its page in Github.

+Clicking the body of the repository frame will open a more detailed summary of the open pull requests.